The StackApp Object

 Client vs. server

-StackClientApp is the app which contains everything needed to build a frontend application, for example the own user object.
+StackClientApp contains everything needed to build a frontend application, for example the currently authenticated user.
 It requires a publishable client key in its initialization (usually set by the NEXT_PUBLIC_STACK_PUBLISHABLE_CLIENT_KEY environment variable).

-StackServerApp has all the functionality of StackClientApp, but also some server-only functions, eg. listing or modifying ALL users.
+StackServerApp has all the functionality of StackClientApp, but also some functions with elevated permissions, eg. listing or modifying ALL users.
 This requires a secret server key (usually set by the STACK_SECRET_SERVER_KEY environment variable), which must always be kept secret.

 There is also a third type, StackAdminApp, but it is rarely used.
-It is meant for internal tools that have special requirements, and can edit the Stack project configuration.
-This is useful for configuring Stack programmatically, for example with Terraform.
+You can use it for automation or internal tools, and can edit your project’s configuration.

 Some of the functions have different return types; for example, StackClientApp.getUser() returns a Promise<User> while StackServerApp.getUser() returns a Promise<ServerUser>.
-The Server or Admin prefixes indicates that the object contains server-/admin-only functionality.
+The Server or Admin prefixes indicate that the object contains server-/admin-only functionality.